jeff4/bionotes.github.io/_other/zhongwen.md

 1. 別 - bié (don't...)
 See also TikTok at top of file.  別罵我 - bié mà wǒ (don't yell at me)
 1. 請 [请] - qǐng (to ask).
 See also *verb* 'please' definition from L16.
 Delete when finished
 1. 菜 - cài (vegetable) DELETE WHEN FINISHED.
-1. 南方 - nán fāng (from the South, "Southern Style").
-Placed into L16; delete when finished

 ### Lesson 23
 1. 正 - zhèng (correct, right, straighten)